RedHatInsights/frontend-components/packages/config/README.md

 ```

 This configuration will redirect all API requests to QA environment, so you can check CI UI with QA data.

+### Use cloud

+If you want to run in legace mode please pass `useCloud: true` in your config, this way paths which does not match your proxy config (API for instance) will be passed to `cloud.redhat.com` (respective to your env `ci|qa|stage`).
+Without this all fallback routes will be redirected to `console.redhat.com`.

 ## standalone
 A way to run cloud.redhat.com apps from `localhost` offline.